larytet-go/sap/README.md

 # Make sure that no other configurations are impacted
 export KUBECONFIG=./config
 # This step downloads the images.
 It will take a few minutes depending on the connection
+$GOPATH/bin/kind --kubeconfig ./config delete cluster
-$GOPATH/bin/kind --kubeconfig ./config create cluster
+$GOPATH/bin/kind --kubeconfig ./config --config kind.yaml create cluster

 # list clusters
 $GOPATH/bin/kind get clusters